 To get to the Kingsbury South Trailhead 7250', go just past the Kingsbury summit, and turn south onto Tramway Drive and follow signs for the Heavenly Stagecoach parking lot.

 Brockway Summit 7,000' is an access point for the Tahoe Rim Trail and the northwest part of the range.
 There are no major summits easily reached from Brockway Summit, although the Martis Peak fire lookout is nearby.
 This heavily-forested part of the trail is a great place to hike in fall, to enjoy the colors and a different part of the range.
+One could argue that the Carson Range extends further across 267 all the way to the Truckee River along Highway 89.
+This is most certainly an offshoot/extension of the range, although it is typically considered North Tahoe.

 West side – East shore of Lake Tahoe